ku9nov/faynoSync/README.md

 ## 📖 Overview

-This application is a simple API server for automatically updating client applications.
-It allows you to upload your application to S3 and set the version number.
-The client application can then check the version number against the auto updater service API.
-If the service has a newer version, it will return a link to the updated service, and the client application will show an alert.

-The API server is designed for straightforward and intuitive application management.
-It supports updating client applications both in the background and on-demand, depending on how it's implemented in the client application.
-This provides flexibility in choosing the update method that best suits your needs.
+faynoSync is a self-hosted, open-source API server for managing and updating cross-platform desktop applications (Windows, macOS, Linux).
+It enables automatic and on-demand updates for client software, making it easy to deliver new versions to users through a customizable update workflow.

+The server allows developers to upload application builds to S3, set version metadata, and expose a simple REST API for clients to check for updates.
+When a client queries the API, it receives version information and a download URL if an update is available.

+faynoSync supports both background updates and manual update prompts, depending on how the client integrates with the API.
+This gives developers full control over how and when updates are delivered to end-users.

+It’s ideal for managing updates in Electron apps, native desktop applications, or any cross-platform software where you want full control over versioning, distribution, and update channels (e.g. stable, beta, nightly).

 ---